Data Lake Architecture¶

 session = livef1.get_session(2024, "Spa", "Race")

-session.generate(silver=True) # Process Bronze to Silver
+session.generate(silver=True) # Process Silver Tables

 # Access refined data